PhysiCell-Tools/python-loader/README.md

     + pyMCDS and pyMCDSts **_\_init__** custom\_type parameter to specify other custom\_data variable types (int, bool, str) then the generic float.

 + version 3.2.5 (2023-06-19): elmbeech/physicelldataloader
-    + pyMCDS resolve incompatibility with earlier PhysiCell and MultiCellDS versions.
+    + pyMCDS resolves incompatibility with earlier PhysiCell and MultiCellDS versions.

 + version 3.2.4 (2023-06-17): elmbeech/physicelldataloader
     + pyMCDS **_\_init__** seetingxml parameter for cases where in the output folder no PhysiCell\_settings.xml can be found.
-    + pyMCDSts **mcdsts.make_imgcell** extrema parameter replaced by z\_axis parameter to account for numerical and categorical variable types.
+    + pyMCDSts **mcdsts.make_imgcell** extrema parameter is replaced by the z\_axis parameter to account for numerical and categorical variable types.

 + version 3.2.2 (2023-06-16): elmbeech/physicelldataloader
     + pyMCDS **mcds.get_cell_df** sets distinct boolean, categorical, integer number, and real number variable types. categorical number codes are translated. for all spatial variables, the vector length value is calculated and added automatically.